 Because your position is so important, the radiographers may take a little while to get you ready.
 You can help by trying to relax as much as possible during this time.

 Once you are in the right position your radiographers leave you alone in the room.
 This is so they are not exposed to the radiation.
 You will be alone for a few minutes or up to 15 minutes, depending on the type of treatment you are having.
+Some treatments, such as total body radiotherapy can take up to an hour.

 Your radiographers watch you carefully either through a window or on a closed circuit television screen.
 They may ask you to hold your breath or take shallow breaths during the treatment.